 In my data notebook, I keep one plastic page divider with a pocket for each of my students.
 I prefer using the dividers with pockets, because I keep almost everything in the pockets, rather than punching holes and organizing my binder regularly.

-As I mentioned in this blog post, I’m moving more and more toward digital organization.
-I like to think that I’m in a transitional stage where I have both digital and paper forms, because while I prefer digital, it’s hard to let go of the hard copy.
-That’s why I’m thankful that I can print directly from my Digital Teacher Notebook…..let’s just say that change isn’t always easy for me!
+As I mentioned in this blog post, I’m moving more and more toward blending paper and digital organization.
+I consider myself in a transitional stage where I have both digital and paper forms.
+Because while I prefer digital, it’s hard to let go of the hard copy.
+That’s why I’m thankful that I can print directly from my Digital Teacher Notebook…..let’s just say change isn’t always easy for me!